Andrew Wyeth met his future wife and Christina Olson, the subject of his most famous painting, on the same day – his 22nd birthday.

 “…the first thing that one notices about Christina is her voice,” he wrote.
 “It is firmly lucid, a practical countrywoman’s voice, and it immediately wipes out her myth, the romantic half-pitiable aura of a spirit strait-jacketed into immobility.
 Her voice is immediate, without self-pity, and she follows what she has to say with a shrewd slow look from her brown eyes.
 She has a force of character that would make any condescension to her paralysis an insult.”

 “She rules like a queen,” Wyeth once said.

 Wyeth met the Olsons on a date with Betsy James – July 12, 1939.
-He went to her house nearby, and she drove him to the Olson farm.
+He went to Betsy's house, and she then drove him to the Olson farm.
 Betsy vaguely remembered the reason: She’d just learned to drive and wanted to go somewhere.
-She and Andrew were married the next year.
+She and Andrew married the next year.

 Years after meeting Christina Olson, Wyeth later said, she didn’t make much of an impression on him.
 The farmhouse did.
 The Olsons let him set up a studio in a room on the second floor.
 Looking out the window one day in 1948, Wyeth saw Christina Olson crawling in the field and got the inspiration for Christina’s World.

 He worked on the background for two months, while closely sketching Christina’s hair, body and hands.
 Betsy posed for the figure.
 “I worked on the hill for months, that brown grass, and kept thinking about her in her pink dress like a faded lobster shell I might find on the beach, crumpled,” he said.

 When it came time to lay in the figure, he put a pink tone on her shoulder – “and it almost blew me across the room.”

 Wyeth then hung the painting in his house in Maine and no one reacted to it.
 “I thought, Boy, is this one ever a flat tire,” he said.